chrislee973/twitter-bookmark-mcp/README.md

 # Twitter Bookmarks MCP

-⚠️ This project is still in early stages of development.
+⚠️ This project is still very much a work in progress.
 Expect rough edges and significant changes.
 Feel free to open issues or reach out on twitter @626ripes if you encounter any problems.

 This is a MCP server for providing Claude and other AI assitants access to your Twitter bookmarks in the form of a SQLite database so you can search, analyze, chat with, and generate visualizations of them directly in clients like Claude Desktop.